siddharthpathak/Discord-Bot-PokemonGO/README.md

 #### To-Do

-1. Make the bot understand user raid eports better, so users can report the raids in a more natural way.
+1. Make the bot understand user raid reports better, so users can report the raids in a more natural way.

 2. Add Pokemon Counter command.